Belgrade School District #44

 Parents, guardians, or caregivers of students who are ill, feeling ill, diagnosed as ill, or otherwise demonstrating symptoms of illness must not be present at the school for any reason including but not limited events or gatherings or to drop off or pick up students excepted as provided by this policy.
 To avoid exposing others to illness, parents or caregivers who are ill must make arrangements with others to transport students to school or events, if at all practicable.
 If not practicable, parents, guardians or caregivers must not leave their vehicle during pickup or drop off and must arrange with District staff to supervise students in accordance with physical distancing guidelines in this Policy.

-To the extent possible, elementary school courses will be delivered to the same group of students each day, and the same teachers will remain with the same group in the same separate and designated room each day.
-Meal service and courses delivered in a separate areas such as library, gymnasium, and music room will be delivered in the designated classroom for each group of students.
+To the extent possible, elementary school courses will be delivered to the same group of students each day, and the same teachers will remain with the same group in the same separate and designated room each day. meal service and courses delivered in a separate area such as the library, gymnasium, and music room, the service or course will be delivered in the designated classroom for each group of students.
 Recess and use of playgrounds during recess are permitted on an adjusted schedule to maintain appropriate student groupings.
 Transportation services will be provided in accordance with cleaning and disinfection procedures outlined in this policy.

 Secondary school courses will be delivered using a restructured bell system to minimize student interaction in common areas.
 Upon arriving in a classroom, secondary school students will be provided disinfecting wipes or disinfecting spray and disposable paper towel and time to clean their learning area or desk.
 Meal service for secondary students will be provided through a grab and go lunch that will be eaten in designated areas.